tlevine/scarsdale-data/budget/readme.md

 Bridge and Public Safety Headquarters projects.
 After that, do this for more things.

+It has these columns.

+    year,cost_center,figure

+`figure` is one of "adopted", "estimated" and "acctual".
+If we are discussing the appropriations for 2008--2009, the "adopted" is from the 2008-2009 budget document, the "estimated" is from the 2009--2010 budget document and the "actual" is from the 2010--2011 budget document.

 ## Call the Treasurer
 Call the Treasurer at (914) 722-1170.
 The person who answers the phone doesn't know about the preparation of these documents, so she transferred me to the